Undline/UndChain/readme.md

 ## Decentralization

-Ensuring that the network stays decentralized and ensuring that there is no concentration of resources going to one area is a key factor with UndChain.
+Ensuring that the network stays decentralized and ensuring that there is no concentration of resources going to one area is a key factor with Modulr.
 With that in mind the chain will envelop protocols that are designed to keep with those philosophies.
 One such method is the separation of powers between the different user types.
 With that in mind this section will discuss how these separation of powers come into play regarding the network.

 #### Creators